ConorBevan/MovieWarsBlog/README.md

   * This section is where as a admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete posts.

+### User Feedback on CRUD Functionalities

+  * Users get feedback on their actions whethher thatsd creating a new blog or admin gets to edit and delete blogs they will recieve feedback od these actions.

 ### Future Implementations.
-  * Only allow a user to edit and delete posts that they created.
+  * Only allow a user to edit and delete posts that they have created.

 ### Accessibility